xmos/xscope_fileio/tests/close_files/README.rst

 example: fileio_feature_close
 =============================

-This example show how to use open and close files with xscope_fileio.
+This example shows how to use open and close files with xscope_fileio.

 Build example
 -------------